julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 The front door mattered more than people think.

-Pregnancy protection often began there.

-Because the threshold decides what enters.
+Pregnancy protection often began there, because the threshold decides what enters.

 Many households practiced some version of this: